Limb injuries following trauma are extremely common ED presentations.

 - Paralysis (late)

-- Diagnosis is clinical but can be confirmed by measuring intracompartment pressures (eg: using a “Stryker” pressure gauge)
+- Diagnosis is clinical but can be confirmed by measuring intracompartmental pressures by either using a pressure monitor (call ortho reg and/or obtain from theatre) or arterial line pressure transducer (may need to be done in recovery)

 - Check FBC, UEC, CK and urine myoglobin